 One way to achieve this is to make the best possible use of existing data collection.
 A number of large–scale surveys are currently in the field and some are inviting researchers to submit additional questions.
 Another way is to be generous in our collaborations with colleagues even after we have received funding to ensure that the research is of the highest possible standard, e.g. by making data available, by sharing questionnaires and other useful research.
 I remember reviewing the research commissioned on lone parents by the New Labour administrations and concluded that around a quarter of all lone parents must have been interviewed as part of the research programme and, yet, the gain in knowledge was limited due to treating each study as a new dawn.

-So, in these unprecedented times, let us do the best research we can, which may not be rushing to set up another study but working with colleagues across the disciplines to establish what we can learn from previous crisis, health and otherwise.
-See a list of suggested reading here, how we can best share the knowledge we are gaining from this crisis, already underway in some areas and how we can ensure that it can have an influence, whilst setting time aside to be involved in conversations about the future shape of society based on our existing knowledge.
+So, in these unprecedented times, let us do the best research we can, which may not be rushing to set up another study but working with colleagues across the disciplines to establish what we can learn from previous crises, health and otherwise.
+A good start has been made by a reading list to contextualise the crisis.
+Finally, in all the excitement to capture the crisis, let’s also (or instead) set time aside to be involved in the conversations about the future shape of society based on our existing knowledge.

-Tina Haux is Lecturer in Quantitative Social Policy and Director of the Q-Step Centre at the University of Kent.
+Tina Haux is Lecturer in Quantitative Social Policy.

 Find out more about impact, influence and engagement at Policy Press here.